Audrey Niffenegger: Biography

 Audrey Niffenegger was born in 1963 in South Haven, Michigan.
 At the age of two, she and her family moved to Evanston, Illinois, and she has since spent the majority of her life living in or close to Chicago.
 Niffenegger started writing books when she was six years old.
 Niffenegger completed her undergraduate degree at the Art Institute of Chicago where she worked on becoming a visual artist.
 After completing her undergraduate degree, she got her M.F.A at Northwestern University.
 From 1994 to 2015, Niffenegger served on the faculty of the Creative Writing Department at Columbia College Chicago, where she co-founded the Columbia College Chicago Center for the Book and Paper Arts.

 Niffenegger is also the founding member of T3 or Text 3, an artist and writer's group which performs and exhibits in Chicago.
 She is an alumna and board member of the Ragdale Foundation.
 She started making books herself by using processes such as intaglio and letterpress.
 She also wrote many novels which were produced on an offset press.

 She founded Artists Book House.
 In 2024, Niffenegger announced that the center's home would be built in the Old Irving Park neighborhood.

+From June 21 to November 10, 2013, the National Museum of Women in the Arts exhibited Awake in the Dream World: The Art of Audrey Niffenegger, a retrospective of her paintings, drawings, prints, and book art that “reflect her captivating narrative talent and her explorations of life, mortality, and magic.”
+The catalog was written by Niffenegger with Susan Fisher Sterling, Krystyna Wasserman, and Mark Pascale.